On This Page

-POMERANIAN HISTORY:The Pomeranian is believed to have descended from wolf-spitz type dogs which at some early period migrated to Pomerania from the north of Russia and Siberia.Sharing the same ancestors with the other arctic breeds such as the Samoyed and Keeshond.
+The Pomeranian is believed to have descended from wolf-spitz-type dogs which at some early period, migrated to Pomerania from the north of Russia and Siberia—sharing the same ancestors with many other Nordic breeds, such as the Samoyed, Schipperke, and Keeshond.

-These early spitz type dogs were used to work as guard and sledge animals,however the smallest were kept as companions.
-At this stage of development, the breed weighed 30 lbs and were colored white, black or cream.
+These early spitz-type dogs were used to work as guard and sled animals.
+However, the smallest were kept as companions.
+At this stage of development, the breed weighed 30 lbs and was colored white, black, or cream.

 Pomeranians were established as a breed in the eighteenth century after they drew the interest of the English monarchy.
 Upon her marriage to King George 111, Queen Charlotte brought large white Pomeranians to England in 1761.

-However it was not until Queen Victoria’s reign that the Pomeranian became one of the most popular toy breeds.
-In 1888 Queen Victoria travelled to Florence, Italy and found a breed of dog called ” Volpinos “.
-These dogs resembled the descendents of Queen Charlotte’s “Poms”, but were much smaller, weighing around 5 kilos.
+However, it was not until Queen Victoria’s reign that the Pomeranian became one of the most popular toy breeds.
+In 1888 Queen Victoria traveled to Florence, Italy, and found a breed of dog called ” Volpinos. ” These dogs resembled the descendants of Queen Charlotte’s “Poms” descendants but were much smaller, weighing around 5 kilos.

 A Pomeranian called Turi often accompanied the Queen on her carriage drives in the last years of her life and was at her side when she died.

-Many famous people have fallen under the spell of this delightful little dog, including Mozart.
-More recently we have seen Fran Drescher’s Pomeranian “Chester” making an appearance in “The Nanny”.
-Fran Drescher’s newest Pomeranian, Esther Drescher.
-Sharon Osbourne recetly lost her belowed Pomeranian, Minnie and of late we have all seen Nicole Richie’s Pomeranian – Foxxy Cleopatra gracing the tabloids.
-The Rap Star P Diddy or Sean Combes has imported 4 Pomeranian puppies from a leading Australian Pomeranian breeder.
+Sharon Osbourne recently lost her bellowed Pomeranian, Minnie, and of late, we have all seen Nicole Richie’s Pomeranian – Foxxy Cleopatra gracing the tabloids.
+The Rap Star P Diddy, or Sean Combes, has imported 4 Pomeranian puppies from a leading Australian Pomeranian breeder.

-Size: Dogs 1.8 kg to 2 kg.
+Dogs 1.8 kg. to 2 kg.
 Bitches 2kg. to 2.5 kg.